XAU

 Silver All-Time High: The $50 Barrier

-Silver's all-time high of approximately $50 per ounce was set in January 1980 during the Hunt Brothers' legendary attempt to corner the global silver market.
-For over 45 years, that number has served as an almost mythical psychological barrier -- a price that silver has approached but never definitively broken.
-The closest attempt came in April 2011 at $49.51.
+Silver's all-time high of approximately $49.45 per ounce was set on January 18, 1980, during the Hunt Brothers' legendary attempt to corner the global silver market.
+For over four decades, that number has served as an almost mythical psychological barrier.
+Silver has approached it but never definitively broken through.
+The closest attempt came in April 2011, when silver reached $49.51 intraday on some exchanges before sharply reversing.

 Buy Silver Online